Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``ideal-molal-solution``
 ------------------------

-A phase based on the mixing-rule assumption that all molality-based activity coefficients are equal to one, as :ct:`described here <IdealMolalSoln>`.
+An ideal solution based on the mixing-rule assumption that all molality-based activity coefficients are equal to one, as :ct:`described here <IdealMolalSoln>`.

 Additional fields: